mmckechney/SqlBuildManager/Docs/commandline.md

 structure is created for each server and a subfolder in those for each database.
 Inside each database level folder will be three files:

--->  LogFile-\<date,time\>.log: This is the script execution log for the database.
+- `LogFile-\<date,time\>.log`: This is the script execution log for the database.
 It contains the actual SQL scripts that were executed as well as the return results of the execution.
 This file is formatted as a SQL script itself and can be used manually if need-be.

--->  SqlSyncBuildHistory.xml: the XML file showing run time meta-data details on each script file as executed including run time, file hash, run order and results.
+- `SqlSyncBuildHistory.xml`: the XML file showing run time meta-data details on each script file as executed including run time, file hash, run order and results.

--->  SqlSyncBuildProject.xml: the XML file showing the design time meta-data on each script file that defined the run settings, script creation user ID's and the committed script record and hash for each.
+- `SqlSyncBuildProject.xml`: the XML file showing the design time meta-data on each script file that defined the run settings, script creation user ID's and the committed script record and hash for each.